AnnotatorLogisticRegression#

 tolfloat, default=0.0001

-Threshold for stopping the EM-Algorithm and the optimization of the the logistic regression weights.
+Threshold for stopping the EM-Algorithm and the optimization of the logistic regression weights.
 If the change of the respective value between two steps is smaller than tol, the respective algorithm stops.

 max_iterint, default=100